 |Year of Study:||1 (2019-2020)|

 |Language of Instruction:||English|

-Taking the course in advance?
-See the courses during the academic year 2022-2023.
+Still need to take the course?
+See the courses during the academic year 2020-2021.

 Project Finance provides a framework and methodology to look at project financing as a viable financing option from both the debt and equity perspective.
 The course is designed to introduce the students to the role of project financing and evaluate project risk analysis, risk mitigation strategies, financing options, and legal/regulatory/industry frameworks.
 The course will introduce students to cash-flow modeling concepts and sensitivity analysis for project finance and to interpret these analyses in project selection.

 Total work load of the student 135 h, of which